Integrate with an LDAP directoryEstimated reading time: 12 minutes

-To configure UCP to create and authenticate users by using an LDAP directory, go to the UCP web interface, navigate to the Admin Settings page and click Authentication & Authorization to select the method used to create and authenticate users.
+To configure UCP to create and authenticate users by using an LDAP directory, go to the UCP web interface, navigate to the Admin Settings page, and click Authentication & Authorization to select the method used to create and authenticate users.
 Learn about additional UCP configuration options.

 In the LDAP Enabled section, click Yes.
 Now configure your LDAP directory integration.

 Default role for all private collections

 Use this setting to change the default permissions of new users.

-Click the dropdown to select the permission level that UCP assigns by default
+Click the drop-down menu to select the permission level that UCP assigns by default

 to the private collections of new users.
 For example, if you change the value

 View Only, all users who log in for the first time after the setting is